JohLav/flavour-tracker/README.md

 ## Deployment

-Some files are used to manage automatic deployments (using tools as Caprover, Docker and Github Action).
+Some files are used to manage automatic deployments (using tools as Caprover, Docker and GitHub Action).
 Please do not modify them.

 * [captain-definition](/captain-definition) Caprover entry point
 * [Dockerfile](/Dockerfile) Web app configuration for Docker container